adrhill/SparseConnectivityTracer.jl/docs/src/dev/adding_overloads.md

 !!! tip "Copy one of our package extensions"
     The easiest way to add overloads is to copy one of our [package extensions](https://github.com/adrhill/SparseConnectivityTracer.jl/tree/main/ext) and to modify it.
     Please upstream your additions by opening a pull request!
+We will help you out to get your feature merged.

 ## Operator classification